-Prior to getting into collegiate coaching, Henry was the aquatics director and head swimming coach for the Allen (Texas) Independent School District in 1998-99 and the aquatics director and head swim coach at The Peddie School in Hightstown, N.J. (from 1995-98).
+Prior to getting into collegiate coaching, Henry spent 8 years coaching at the club and high school levels.
+He was the aquatics director and head swim coach at The Peddie School in Hightstown, N.J. from 1995-98.
 Peddie finished fourth at the 1997 U.S. Nationals and was second at the U.S. Open that year.
 Henry led Peddie to the 1998 Junior National Team Championship and developed 31 high school All-Americans as well.